basho/erlang_protobuffs/README.markdown

         [" ",[29]],
         []]]]]

-If you have a stream of deliminated messages and they are all of the same type, you can automatically have them decoded as well.
+If you have a stream of delimited messages and they are all of the same type, you can automatically have them decoded as well.

-    1> simple_pb:deliminated_decode_person(<<42,10,4,78,105,99,107,18,13...>>).
+    1> simple_pb:delimited_decode_person(<<42,10,4,78,105,99,107,18,13...>>).
     {[{person,"Nick","Mountain View","+1 (000) 555-1234",25,
               undefined},
       {person,"Jill","Denver","+1 (000) 555-4321",29,undefined}],
      <<>>}

-The return from the deliminated decode function is a tuple containing the list of records in the order they were found, and any remaing binary, allowing for easy maintainance of a buffer.
+The return from the delimited decode function is a tuple containing the list of records in the order they were found, and any remaing binary, allowing for easy maintainance of a buffer.